alexewerlof/micromustache/README.md

 ### Return

-A function that accepts a `scope` object and returns a rendered template string.
+A Renderer object that accepts a `scope` object and returns a rendered template string.

 ### Example